evaggelos99/event-management-system/README.md

   - [x] Added roles for each CRUD operation on the different objects
 - [ ] e commerce eshop for buying tickets to the events.
 Stripe for buying tickets?
 - [ ] Add controllers that use web-sockets
+- [ ] Remove the functionality to edit fields that contain arrays/lists add controller methods that add/remove to the array